-Tips to help protect your garden during a heatwave
+Tips to help protect your garden during a summer heatwave

 - Add organic matter to the soil when planting out.
 Any organic matter added to soil will improve the soil structure thus helping it to retain water.
 Organic matter added regularly not only provides the plants with nutrients but helps to conserve water within the ground during hot weather.